Skip to main content

 Brian D. Crawford

-Prior to entering scientific publishing, Dr. Crawford was active in both scientific research and university teaching.
-He had the distinction of being the first biologist to be appointed as a J. Robert Oppenheimer Fellow of the Los Alamos National Laboratory, where he was a member of the scientific research staff within the Genetics Group of the Life Sciences Division from 1981-1984, and joined in early DOE-sponsored efforts that subsequently led to the international initiative to map and sequence the human genome.
-Dr. Crawford completed his doctoral studies in the biochemical and biophysical sciences at the Johns Hopkins University School of Public Health in 1982, where he specialized in cellular and molecular aspects of cancer genetics under sponsorship from the National Cancer Institute, having received earlier his B.S.
-Cum Laude with High Honors in Chemistry from the University of Maryland at College Park in 1976.
+Prior to entering scientific publishing, Crawford was engaged in both research and university teaching.
+He had the distinction of being the first biologist to be appointed as a J. Robert Oppenheimer Fellow of the Los Alamos National Laboratory, where he was a member of the scientific research staff within the Genetics Group of the Life Sciences Division, and joined in early DOE-sponsored efforts that led to the international initiative to map and sequence the human genome.
+Crawford completed his doctoral studies in the biochemical and biophysical sciences at the Johns Hopkins University School of Public Health in 1982, where he specialized in cellular and molecular aspects of cancer genetics under sponsorship from the National Cancer Institute, having received earlier his bachelor's of science cum laude with High Honors in Chemistry from the University of Maryland at College Park.